Cobra Learning - Techsmith Knowmia

 When you refresh your page and click Quizzing, you’ll now see options to view results, edit the quiz, or remove the quiz.

-If you want the quiz results to be entered into the Cobra gradebook, scroll down to the Activity Details and click the Add a Grade Item link.
+If you want the quiz results to be entered into the Cobra gradebook, go back to the video link in Cobra, scroll down to the Activity Details on the video page, and click the Add a Grade Item link.

 Then click the + sign to create a new grade item.
 (If you already have the grade item, then select it from the dropdown menu under Assessment).
 Then click Save.